aneoconsulting/ArmoniK/.docs/content/examples/helloworld_csharp.md

 ### Client

-   You have differents and equivalent ways to run the client:
+   You have different and equivalent ways to run the client:

 - Run the client from ArmoniK.Samples root repository using the **.Net** command line: